Swadeshabhimani Ramakrishna Pillai: Last years

 In the same year, Ramakrishna Pillai published Vrithantha Pathra Pravarthanam, a book on Journalism which became very popular later.
 His biographies of Karl Marx and Benjamin Franklin were also published.
 There are scores of articles and literary creations to his credit.
 In May 1913, the family went to Palghat after which Ramakrishna Pillai published his books Mannante Kannathum and Narakathil Ninnu.
 When Kaliyaniamma found a job as a teacher in Kannur, they moved Kannur.
 His physical health began to deteriorate during this period.

-A prolific writer and fearless campaigner of civil rights, Swadeshabhimani K Ramakrishna Pillai succumbed to his ill-health on 28 March 1916.
+Ramakrishna Pillai succumbed to his ill-health on 28 March 1916.

 Literary works

 Ramakrishna Pillai wrote over 20 books in his lifetime and many of them are very notable.